 Its main street features a Kiwiana display gallery, murals and sculptures, and the public toilets are a light-hearted tribute to NZ's popular culture.

-There are carved totem poles in the town centre that pay tribute to the ancestors of the local Manaiapoto people and a bronze bowler hat on a greenstone and stone plinth, which pays tribute to the region’s history.
+There are carved "pou" (totem poles) in the town centre that pay tribute to the ancestors of the local Manaiapoto people and a bronze bowler hat on a greenstone and stone plinth, which pays tribute to the region’s history.

-The Sir Edmond Hilary Walkway in the main town also provides a unique insight into all things kiwiana, with children’s quiz sheets available from the i-SITE,
+The Sir Edmund Hillary Walkway in the main town also provides a unique insight into all things kiwiana, with children’s quiz sheets available from the i-SITE,